sumithemmadi/tor-hidden-service-on-heroku/README.md

 - - Add this buildpack to heroku.This buildpack is used to run php on heroku.

 - 5 .
 Copy your website file's to the folder `site` folder </br>
-- - eg :- index.html,index.php [default=index html]
+- - eg :- index.html,index.php [default=index.html]

 - 6 .
 Copy the following files to `temp/var/lib/tor/hidden_service` dir</br>